Arizona

 Large Quantity Generator (LQG) Requirements

-Large Quantity Generators (LQGs) generate more than 2,2000 lbs per month of hazardous waste or more than 2.2 lbs per month of acutely hazardous waste.
+LQGs generate more than 2,200 lbs per month of hazardous waste or more than 2.2 lbs per month of acutely hazardous waste.
 LQGs must submit federal biennial reports to the EPA every 2 years.
-In addition to reporting requirements, LQGs must:
+In addition to federal reporting requirements, LQGs must:

 • Submit registration reports annually by March 1

-• Annual registration reports must be submitted before generation reports can be completed
+• Note: Annual registration reports must be submitted before generation reports can be completed

 • Pay generation fees

-• Waste determination: Keep detailed records of how waste determinations are made.
-Keep records for at least 3 years
+• Waste determination: Keep detailed records of how waste determinations are made

 • Not store waste on-site for more than 90 days without a permit